Oichkatzelesfrettschen/lites/README.md

 easy reference.
 Each row in the CSV shows the path to a header relative to the repository root.

+To gather all these headers into a single directory run `scripts/flatten-headers.sh`.
+The script copies every header into the `flattened_include/` directory and automatically renames duplicates by embedding the original path in the filename.

 ## Building

 Lites requires a Mach 3 or Mach 4 kernel and a 4.4BSD userland.
 Each